The Saga of Orange County’s “Pirates” - San Juan Capistrano Visitor Series Part 6

 In July of 1817, Bouchard and his crew of 164 were ready to depart on La Argentina, a 464 ton frigate that was about 100 meters long (over 300 feet) with 34 cannons.
 They sailed from Buenos Aires eastward to Africa, Madagascar and finally, by January of 1818, to the Philippines, where they blockaded the port of Manila and waited for months for an opportunity to capture a Spanish trading ship.

 But the going was rough.
 Bouchard was discouraged by a series of setbacks, including the death of his first mate, Englishman Nathanial Somers, in a skirmish with the Spanish.
-He was also discouraged by the discovery that the ships of the Compania de Manila, including the Manila ships, were no longer sailing.
-By this time, he and his crew had already been at sea for over a full year.
+He was also exceedingly disappointed to discover that the ships of the Compania de Manila, including the Manila ships, were no longer sailing.
+By this time, he and his crew had already been at sea for over a full year and had nothing to show for it.
 As they were so far east, it made more sense to continue heading in the same direction towards the western coast of the Americas rather than turning around and heading back the way they came.
-Being in need of supplies with an increasing number of the crew experiencing symptoms of scurvy, Bouchard decided to head for the Hawaiian Islands.
-Utilizing the same trade winds and currents used by the Manila Galleons for two and a half centuries, they arrived off the coast of Hawaii on the 18th of August, 1818.
+Being in need of supplies with an increasing number of the crew experiencing symptoms of scurvy, Bouchard decided to head for the Hawaiian Islands to rest and regroup.
+Utilizing the same trade winds and currents used by the Manila ships for two and a half centuries, they arrived off the coast of Hawaii on the 18th of August, 1818.

 As soon as Bouchard arrived, he encountered a suspicious vessel in port.
 He quickly learned that it originated as a fellow privateering vessel under the flag of the United Provinces of the Rio de la Plata.
 The crew had mutinied and fled for the Hawaiian Islands where they sold the ship, the Santa Rosa, to the king of the Hawaiian Islands, Kamehameha I. As a loyal agent of the United Provinces, Bouchard considered its crew as traitors and immediately went to work apprehending them and retrieving the ship.

 Bouchard was successful in both buying the ship back from Kamehameha I and apprehending the mutineers.
-He held a trial for one of the leaders, who was sentenced to being executed by firearms on the beach.
+He held a trial for one of the mutiny leaders, who was sentenced to execution by firearms on the beach.
 Other mutineers were lashed a dozen times before they were absorbed into Bouchard’s crew.
-But more importantly to the fate of San Juan Capistrano, it was in Hawaii that Bouchard met an observant and capable English sailor named Peter Corney.
+But more importantly to the fate of San Juan Capistrano, while in Hawaii Bouchard met an observant and capable English sailor named Peter Corney.

 Corney arrived in the northern Pacific in 1813 as part of the English North West Company’s attempt to settle on the Columbia River in the Pacific Northwest.
 He spent over four years as a merchant seamen in the sea-otter fur trade between China, Hawaii and California.
 During his travels he spent almost a month in the Spanish capital of California in Monterey in late 1814 and stopped there again in early 1815.
 By 1818, he was in the Hawaiian Islands awaiting trading opportunities.